studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 ---
-title: Use openvino inference ppyolo
+title: Use openvino inference ppyolo and ppyoloe
 tags: 'python,openvino'
 ---